UFC Ring Girl Arianny Celeste Rocks Sexy Lingerie Bodysuit On Instagram

 “wow arianny celeste you look so beautiful wearing lingerie dress,” one fan wrote, capping off their message with a string of heart emoji.

-“You wear it well, gorgeous,” another one wrote.
+“You wear it well, gorgeous,” another wrote.

-Some shy fans opted to say nothing, instead offering up plenty of heart-eyes, flame, and kissy face emoji in lieu of a traditional comment.
+Some shy fans opted to say nothing, instead offering up plenty of heart-eyes, flame, and kissy face emojis in lieu of a traditional comment.